 Using a Tarp as Shelter

-Ah, the tarp: the versatile sleeping quarters and shelter of any bushcraft-minded camper, trekker, or hiker.
+Ah, the tarp: the versatile shelter of any bushcraft-minded camper, trekker, or hiker.

 When you want to save weight without spending lots of money, not many items beat the tarp.
 All you need is the tarpaulin sheet itself, stakes, some cord, and a couple of trees or hiking poles.